Lil Aaron

 Aaron Jennings Puckett (born May 31, 1994), known professionally as Lil Aaron (stylized as lil aaron), is an American singer, rapper, and songwriter from Goshen, Indiana.
 Merging elements of pop punk and emo with hip hop and pop, he has released five solo EPs, as well as two EPs as a member of the alternative hip hop collective Boyfriendz.
-He has also written songs for artists such as Blackbear, Liam Payne, Hailee Steinfeld, Dev and Kiiara.
+He has also written songs for artists such as Kim Petras, Blackbear, Liam Payne, Hailee Steinfeld, Dev and Kiiara.
 He took part in the writing of Lizzo's 2019 album Cuz I Love You, which won a Grammy Award for Best Urban Contemporary Album.

 Early life

 Puckett grew up in Goshen, Indiana.
 His older brother, Kora Puckett, is also a musician, playing in rock band Narrow Head.
 As a child, his Christian parents didn't allow him to listen to secular music, however he eventually became a fan of secular punk rock and emo bands through websites such as MySpace and PureVolume, without his parents knowing.
 First he discovered groups likes Never Shout Never, Owl City and The Ready Set, before becoming a fan of bands like Hit the Lights and Boys Like Girls.
 Looking back in adulthood, he has stated "I’ve been emo my whole fucking life".
 In middle school and high school, he was the vocalist of a pop punk band that was influenced by Hit the Lights and Metro Station and used overt auto-tune.
 As he grew older, Puckett became increasingly interested in the independent hip hop scene that was coalescing on the internet.
 This led to him dropping out of high school and moving to Los Angeles.